Page Contents:

 This book was written for arborist applications, and is currently on it’s 3rd edition.

-JRB characterizes basic knots into types that everyone has some familiarity with, even if not related to climging.
+JRB characterizes basic knots as those types of knots that the general public has some familiarity with, even if not related to climbing.

 Bends